conjurinc/apidocs/api.md

 + Parameters
     + id: redis (string, optional) - Name of the layer, query-escaped
-    + ownerid: conjur:group:security_admin (string, optional) - Fully qualified ID of a Conjur role that will own the new layer
+    + ownerid: conjur:group:ops (string, optional) - Fully qualified ID of a Conjur role that will own the new layer

 + Request (application/json)
     + Headers